Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 **Mislead.** You always have [[Mislead]] prepared.
 With this feature, you can cast it without a spell slot or components, and your spellcasting ability for it is Charisma.
 Once you cast this spell with this feature, you can't do it again until you finish a long rest unless you expend 5 Mirage Dice to restore your use of it.

 # Master of Mischief
+Starting at 17th level, you learn new ways to use your abilities, detailed below.

+**Illusory Army.** When you cast [[Silent Image]] or [[Major Image]] to create an illusory duplicate of yourself, you can concentrate on a number of illusory duplicates created this way equal to your Charisma modifier.

-Starting at 17th level, you always have [[Project Image]] prepared.
+**Project Image.** You always have [[Project Image]] prepared.
 With this feature, you can expend 7 Mirage Dice to cast it without a spell slot or components, and your spellcasting ability for it is Charisma.

 [:classes/rogue/mirage-dancer:]